Study Abroad Blog

 June 19, 2025

-Deciding between the SAT and ACT tests is a pivotal step for Indian students aspiring to study abroad, especially in the USA and Canada.
-The right choice can highlight your strengths and maximize your admission chances.
-While both tests are widely accepted, their formats, question styles, and scoring systems differ significantly.
+Deciding between the SAT and ACT is a pivotal step for Indian students aspiring to study abroad, especially in the USA and Canada.
+The right choice can highlight your strengths and maximise your admission chances.
+While both tests are widely accepted by universities worldwide, their formats, question styles, and scoring systems differ significantly — and those differences matter for how you prepare and perform.

-At the Council for American Education (CAE), India’s leading study abroad consultancy, we have helped thousands of students navigate this critical decision.
-With over 34 years of expertise, CAE provides comprehensive test preparation, personalized counseling, and end-to-end support for your international education journey.
-In this guide, you’ll find a detailed, unbiased comparison of the SAT or ACT, tailored for Indian students.
+At the Council for American Education (CAE), India's leading study abroad consultancy, we have helped thousands of students navigate this critical decision.
+With over 35 years of expertise, CAE provides comprehensive test preparation, personalised counselling, and end-to-end support for your international education journey.
+This guide offers a detailed, unbiased comparison of the SAT and ACT tailored specifically for Indian students in 2026.

 Feature SAT ACT